In this Article

 |Acne or pimples||Disappear soon||Remain for a longer period|

 Delayed periods need not always be an indication that you are pregnant.
-It can be due to various reasons.
-So, the most appropriate way to decide whether you are pregnant is to consult your doctor and perform the required medical tests.
+It can be due to various reasons such as stress, hormonal imbalances, use of contraceptives, etc. So, the most appropriate way to figure out whether you are pregnant is to consult your doctor and perform the required medical tests.